-I live with my partner, our beautiful teenage daughter and 3 American Bulldog Fur babies.
+I live with my partner, beautiful teenage daughter, three American Bulldogs and a gigantic Dogue de Bordeaux.

-When I am not at work, I love to explore the Lake district countryside and have recently taken an interest in wild camping and wild swimming (I am still getting used to the cold water and noises in the night however) ... but, I also love to binge a good TV series or curl up with a book on those soggy Cumbrian days!
+When I am not working, I love to explore the Lake district countryside and have recently taken an interest in wild camping and wild swimming (I am still getting used to the cold water and noises in the night however), but, I also love to binge a good TV series or curl up with a book on those soggy Cumbrian days!

 My qualifications and experience